How to Use Your Brand Logo in Your Email Campaigns

 Where can you add a logo to your email?

-1. Sender ID photo
+Sender ID photo

-You can add it as the profile photo of the email account that you use to send your email campaigns.
+You can add it as the profile photo of the email address that you use to send your email campaigns.
 It is one of the first elements your subscribers will see in their inbox, and the logo in the sender's profile photo helps influence whether they open the email or not.

 Buy me a coffee email logo

-2. Email header
+Email header

-Logo in the email header is one of the more subtle but still impactful ways to establish your brand's identity within the email.
+A logo in the email header is one of the more subtle but still impactful ways to establish your brand's identity within the email.

 As you can observe from the example below, Nike put their logo in the email header and nothing else, but still, we can remember and recognize the brand with just that logo.
+Nike email logo

 The footer is the last thing a person sees when reading your email before leaving.
 So, you have to add your logo there to finish the email with a bang and reestablish your brand's identity like how H&M has done here.

-H\&M email logo
+H&M email logo

 However, most people don't use this precious real estate in their emails.
 Check out our guide on email footers to find out how to optimize the footer at the bottom of your emails.